plamenkoyovchev/XamarinEfSqlliteDb/README.md

 # XamarinEfSqlliteDb
-This demo project is showing how to create SqlLite database with EntityFramework Core and Xamarin.Forms application
+This demo project is showing how to create Sqlite database with EntityFramework Core and Xamarin.Forms application

 # Enable migrations
 1. Create .NET Core console app and install Microsoft.EntityFrameworkCore, Microsoft.EntityFrameworkCore.Tools, Microsoft.EntityFrameworkCore.Sqlite packages from NuGet.